ShengxiLi/rcf_gan/README.md

 ## Requirements
 Python, Pytorch and then ```pip install -r requirements.txt```

-One GPU for most cases; Two GPUs for ResNet + 128x128 image size

 ## How to Use
 You can run the following example command for (roughly) replicating results in the paper (due to randomness in sampling):